qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 }
 ```

-The **quantile** is used to calculate the quantization bounds.
-For example, if you specify 0.99 as the quantile, 1% of extreme values will be excluded from the quantization bounds.
+The `quantile` is used to calculate the quantization bounds.
+For example, if you specify `0.99` as the quantile, 1% of extreme values will be excluded from the quantization bounds.

 This parameter only affects the resulting precision, not the memory footprint.
 You can tune it if you experience a significant decrease in search quality.

 The primary benefit of Scalar Quantization is **memory reduction.** It is especially useful for large-scale datasets, where memory and processing power become limiting factors.
-It also slighly improves performance, as distance calculations (such as dot product or cosine similarity) using int8 values are computationally simpler than using float32 values.
+It also slighly improves performance, as distance calculations (such as dot product or cosine similarity) using `int8` values are computationally simpler than using `float32` values.

+Scalar Quantization is a great choice if you're looking to boost search speed and compression without losing much accuracy.

-However, these performance gains are significantly lower compared to Binary Quantization, which we'll discuss later.
+These performance gains are significantly lower compared to Binary Quantization, which we'll discuss later.
+However, it's a good default choice when binary quantization isn’t the right fit for your use case.

 # 2. What is Product Quantization?